MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 | Status: By Design | Described behavior that is expected. |
 | Status: Blocked | Development is blocked by another task or issue. |

-### Contributor assignments
+### Assigning issues

 If you know who can fix the issue, then assign the issue to the contributor or contributors.
 However only assign an issue to contributors who are able to act in a timely manner.
-The assigned contributors are responsible for resolving or reassigning the issue in a reasonable amount of time.
+The assigned contributors are responsible for resolving the issue in a reasonable amount of time.

-If it will take weeks for an individual to start acting on an issue, consider leaving the assignees field blank.
+If it will take weeks for an individual to start working on the issue, consider leaving the assignees field blank.
+An unassigned issue will signal that it is available for other organizations or individuals to work on.

 If a particular organization must resolve the issue and it’s unclear what individual will do the work, use the "Needs: [Org Name] Attention" label and provide a comment explaining your reasoning.